hasithaa/bal.tips/content.en/docs/langlib/_index.md

 ---
 title: "Language Library"
-description: The Ballerina language library is a collection of modules that provide a set of
- | functions to perform operations on language constructs and types.
-date : 2023-01-01
-weight : 11000
+description: "The Ballerina language library is a collection of modules that provide a set of functions to perform operations on language constructs and types." date : 2023-01-01 weight : 11000
 bookToc: true